 We loved an article in CNN this month ‘Mauritius: The island where food is everywhere’, which highlighted the diverse range of cuisine on the island.

-To celebrate Mauritius Independence Day, we’ve asked one of our favourite Mauritian chefs, Brinda Bungaroo, to suggest a recipe to enjoy with friends.
-Here’s her take on a Mauritian institution.
+To celebrate Independence and Republic Day in Mauritius we’ve invited Mauritian chef, Brinda Bungaroo, to suggest a recipe to enjoy with friends and family on this important day.

 This is a guest post by food blogger Anoushka Aodhorah from PeachyTales on Mahashivratri, the Great Night of Shiva.
 Includes a tasty lemonade recipe!